eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 the EUDI Wallet Solution:

-- **User device (UD)**: A User device serves as the host for the Wallet Instance.
-For Wallet Instances used by a natural person, the User Device will typically be a mobile device.
-For Wallet Instances used by a legal person, the User device may for example be a cloud server.
+- **User device (UD)**: A User device serves as the host for the Wallet Unit.
+For Wallet Units used by a natural person, the User Device will typically be a mobile device.
+For Wallet Units used by a legal person, the User device may for example be a cloud server.
 The minimum hardware and software requirements for the User device will be determined by the Wallet Solution.

-- **Wallet Instance (WI)**: The app or application installed on a User device, which is part of an EUDI Wallet Solution and belongs to and is controlled by a User.
+- **Wallet Unit (WU)**: The app or application installed on a User device, which is part of an EUDI Wallet Solution and belongs to and is controlled by a User.
 This component implements the core business logic and interfaces as depicted in figure 2.
 It